1

 What jobs use deep learning?

-Jobs that use deep learning include roles such as deep learning engineer, machine learning engineer, data scientist, AI researcher, and computer vision engineer.
-These positions typically require skills in programming languages like Python, experience with frameworks such as TensorFlow or PyTorch, and a strong understanding of neural networks and data analysis.
+Jobs that use deep learning include roles such as machine learning engineer, data scientist, AI researcher, and computer vision engineer.
+These positions typically require skills in programming, neural networks, and frameworks like TensorFlow or PyTorch, and are common in technology, healthcare, automotive, and finance industries.

 What is a $900000 AI job?

 A $900,000 AI job typically refers to a high-level position in artificial intelligence, such as a senior machine learning engineer, AI research director, or chief AI officer, often requiring advanced skills in deep learning, data science, and programming.
-These roles usually involve leadership, strategic planning, and expertise in tools like TensorFlow or PyTorch, with compensation reflecting experience, impact, and industry demand.
+These roles usually involve leadership, strategic planning, and expertise in tools like TensorFlow or PyTorch, with compensation reflecting experience and impact.
+Such salaries are rare and generally found in top tech companies or specialized AI firms.

 What are the typical daily responsibilities of a Deep Learning professional?